-Douglas Fir (Pseudotsuga menziesii) is Oregon’s most common tree and the state tree.
+Douglas-fir (Pseudotsuga menziesii) is Oregon’s most common tree and the state tree.
 The coast variety of this tree grows in the fog belt.

 These are said to look like the hind feet and tail of a mouse diving into a hole.
-The largest Douglas fir, the Doerner Fir, is located in Coos County and stands at 327 feet tall.
+The largest Douglas-fir, the Doerner Fir, is located in Coos County and stands at 327 feet tall.